From recent romantic escapades to the cultural curations of the '50s, we can all appreciate these California-bred creations.

 6) Die Hard (1988)

 Directed by John McTiernan, we follow the story of NYC cop John McClane.
-McClane thought he was attending your average holiday party-or so he thought.
+McClane thought he was attending your average holiday party.
 McClane’s life comes to a standstill when a terrorist group encompasses the high-rise in a high-pressure hostage catastrophe.
 With all odds against him, McClane is tasked with the responsibility of saving his wife, daughters and everyone in the building.
 Die Hard was nominated for several academy awards, including Best Sound Effects Editing.

 7) The Graduate (1967)